 And while it’s true that bankruptcy can stay on your credit for up to 10 years, it’s also true that you can begin to seriously bounce back from bankruptcy in just one year or so – as long as you pay all your bills on time and manage your finances wisely after your bankruptcy filing.

 This Article Answered The Following Money Questions:

 - how to rebuild my life after bankruptcy

 - top ways to rebuild your life

-- what are some ways to rebuild your credit after being discharge from chapter 13
+- ways to rebuild your life after 5150